cookiengineer/cookie.engineer/weblog/articles/the-problems-with-web-browsers.md

 URL was requested because missing headers said so, and just `+1` that rank every time it is requested.
 After a million requests without a change in `Content-Length`, it will be blacklisted and not requested anymore.
-I bet even this retard algorithm would be more efficient than how both Firefox and Chromium work these days.
+I bet even this stupid algorithm would be more efficient than how both Firefox and Chromium work these days.